Generic Name: fluorouracil topical (FLOOR oh URE a sil TOP i kal)

 Fluorouracil interferes with the growth of skin cells.
 Fluorouracil works by causing the death of cells which are growing fastest, such as abnormal skin cells.

-Fluorouracil topical (for the skin) is used to treat scaly overgrowths of skin (actinic or solar keratoses).
-Fluorouracil topical may also be used in the treatment of superficial basal cell carcinoma.
+Fluoroplex (for the skin) is used to treat scaly overgrowths of skin (actinic or solar keratoses).
+This medicine may also be used in the treatment of superficial basal cell carcinoma.

 This medication can harm an unborn baby or cause birth defects.
-Do not use fluorouracil topical if you are pregnant.
+Do not use Fluoroplex if you are pregnant.

-You should not use fluorouracil topical if you are allergic to it.
+You should not use Fluoroplex if you are allergic to it.

-To make sure fluorouracil topical is safe for you, tell your doctor if you have:
+To make sure Fluoroplex is safe for you, tell your doctor if you have:

 dihydropyrimidine dehydrogenase (DPD) enzyme deficiency.

-FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
-Do not use fluorouracil topical if you are pregnant.
-Use effective birth control to avoid pregnancy during your treatment with fluorouracil topical.
+Fluoroplex can harm an unborn baby or cause birth defects.
+Do not use if you are pregnant.
+If you become pregnant, stop using the medicine and tell your doctor right away.
+Use effective birth control to avoid pregnancy during treatment.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

-It is not known whether fluorouracil topical passes into breast milk or if it could harm a nursing baby.
+It is not known whether Fluoroplex passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Clean the area where you will apply fluorouracil topical.
+Clean the area where you will apply Fluoroplex.
 Rinse well and dry the area with a towel and wait ten minutes before applying the medication.

-Apply fluorouracil topical to the affected area with the finger tips or a non-metal applicator, smoothing it gently onto the affected skin.
+Apply Fluoroplex to the affected area with the finger tips or a non-metal applicator, smoothing it gently onto the affected skin.
 Use enough to cover the entire area with a thin film.

-Do not use fluorouracil topical on skin that is irritated, peeling, or infected or on open wounds.
-Wait until these conditions have fully healed before using fluorouracil topical.
+Do not use Fluoroplex on skin that is irritated, peeling, or infected or on open wounds.
+Wait until these conditions have fully healed before using this medicine.

 Do not cover the treated skin area unless your doctor tells you to.

-A moisturizer or sun screen may be applied 2 hours after fluorouracil topical has been applied.
+A moisturizer or sun screen may be applied 2 hours after Fluoroplex has been applied.

 What happens if I miss a dose?